-Virgin Media won awards in five categories in this year's Choose Broadband Awards, including:
+Virgin Media won awards in five categories at the Choose Broadband Awards 2023, including:

-Virgin Media offer two TV services, their pre-made bundles combining their broadband deals with a TV plan, and their newer streaming-based Flex TV.
+Virgin Media offers two main TV options: pre-made bundles that combine broadband with TV, and its newer streaming-based Flex TV service.

 Pre-made bundles are built around how much TV content a user gets, but also vary in terms of the broadband speed included.

-However, the addition of Volt bundles means customers can more easily upgrade the broadband speed, while only taking the TV content they want to watch, as Volt boosts broadband to the next tier up.
+The addition of Volt bundles allows customers to upgrade broadband speeds while choosing only the TV content they want, as Volt boosts broadband to the next speed tier.

-Customers can also now choose to add Flex TV to their broadband deal, which offers over 150 TV channels (including Freeview), plus options to add premium packs on a rolling monthly basis.
+Customers can also choose to add Flex TV to their broadband deal, which offers over 150 TV channels (including Freeview), plus options to add premium channel packs on a rolling monthly basis.

 Read more in our guide to Virgin TV packages.